Afro-Chileans: War of Independence

 In 1816 a part of the 7th Infantry Regiment joined the army under the command of Lieutenant Colonel Pedro Conde, with 600 blacks.
 In December of that year, San Martín ordered the division of the regiment into two independent battalions: the 8th Infantry Battalion and the 7th Infantry Battalion, under the command of Lieutenant Colonels Ambrosio Crámer and Pedro Conde, respectively.
 It was agreed with the Cuyan owners that two thirds of the slaves would be incorporated into the army, with 710 being recruited in Cuyo.
 Thus, although a contingent arrived with number 8 from Buenos Aires, most of its troops were recruited in the provinces.
 However, the army was nourished mainly by slaves (which Lynch estimates at 1,554 slaves).
 The age for the recruitment of slaves initially imposed between 16 and 35 years, was extended between 14 and 55 years.

 According to the military doctrine of San Martín, the colored soldiers would serve better in the infantry branch of the three arms of the army of the Andes, in fact they will end up representing 2/3 of their number, estimating between 2,000 and 3,000 Argentine freedmen who crossed the Andes to Chile in 1817 with San Martín.
 Of those 2,500 black soldiers who began the crossing of the Andes, only 143 were repatriated alive.

-The African minority that lived mainly in Santiago, Quillota and Valparaíso began to mix with gypsies, and Europeans, shaping a whole new ethnic and cultural identity for Chile.

 Ban of slavery

-Chile banned slavery in 1811 through the Freedom of Wombs law made by Manuel de Salas, seven years after he had read the following announcement in a newspaper: "For sale: 22 to 24-year-old mulatto, nice condition, good price".
+With the Freedom of Wombs, slavery was stopped during 1811.
 The law freed the children of slaves born in Chilean territory, regardless of their parents' condition.
 The slave trade was banned and the slaves who stayed for more than six months in Chilean territory were automatically declared freedmen.
-Thanks to this ban, dictated in 1823, Chile became the second country in the Americas to prohibit slavery, after Haiti.
+By 1823, Chile was the second country in the Americas to prohibit slavery, after Haiti.
 The abolition freed close to five thousand slaves that lived in the country.

 Despite the gradual emancipation of most black slaves in Chile, slavery continued along the Pacific coast of South America throughout the 19th century, as Peruvian slave traders kidnapped Polynesians, primarily from the Marquesas Islands and Easter Island, and forced them to perform physical labour in mines and in the guano industry of Peru and Chile.